Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

 \subsection{NRHDG objective function}

 In NRHDG, the ego drone minimizes an objective function (\ref{rhdgef}) while assuming that the opponent maximizes the same objective function.
 Furthermore, the ego drone assumes that the opponent is also governed by the same augmented state equation (\ref{eq:stateeq_pathF}).
-Unlike NMPC, which assumes a fixed prediction model for the opponent, NRHDG explicitly models the opponent's strategy as a dynamic, adversarial behavior.
-By incorporating a zero-sum game framework, NRHDG enables the ego drone to optimize its performance against the opponent that actively counters its actions.
-We denote the state vector and the input vector of the opponent by $\bar{x}_{op}$ and $u_{op}$, respectively, which consist of the opponent's variables corresponding to those of $\bar{x}_d$ and $u_d$.
-We also denote the state vector of the entire system as $x_D = ( \bar{x}_d^\textrm{T} \ \bar{x}_{op}^\textrm{T} )^\textrm{T}$.
+Unlike NMPC, which assumes a fixed prediction model for the opponent, NRHDG explicitly treats the opponent's control input as an adversarial decision variable.
+By incorporating a zero-sum differential game, NRHDG enables the ego drone to optimize its performance against an opponent that actively counters its actions.
+We denote the state vector and the input vector of the opponent by $\bar{\bm{x}}_{op}$ and $\bm{u}_{op}$, respectively, which consist of the opponent's variables corresponding to those of $\bar{\bm{x}}_d$ and $\bm{u}_d$.
+We also denote the state vector of the entire system as $\bm{x}_D = ( \bar{\bm{x}}_d^\textrm{T} \ \bar{\bm{x}}_{op}^\textrm{T} )^\textrm{T}$.
 We now define the stage cost and the terminal cost for NRHDG as

 The stage cost $L_D$ in (\ref{eq:L_D}) includes terms for both the ego drone and the opponent, reflecting the adversarial nature of the interaction.
-The terminal cost $\varphi_D$ in (\ref{eq:phi_D}) evaluates the terminal state of the game, ensuring that each drone's strategy aligns with the race objectives.
-These costs create a zero-sum strategic behaviors where the ego drone minimizes its cost while maximizing the opponent's.
-At each time $t$, the ego drone determines its control input $u_d$ by solving the NRHDG problem subject to the 30-dimensional state equation for $x_D$.
+The terminal cost $\varphi_D$ in (\ref{eq:phi_D}) evaluates the terminal state of the game, encouraging each drone's strategy to align with the race objectives.
+These costs induce a zero-sum strategic behavior in which the ego drone minimizes its cost while maximizing that of the opponent.
+At each time $t$, the ego drone determines its control input $\bm{u}_d$ by solving the NRHDG problem subject to the 30-dimensional state equation for $\bm{x}_D$.